Rapper's Best Friend 3

-Rapper's Best Friend 3 is the third installment in musician and producer The Alchemist's instrumental series "Rapper's Best Friend", and Alchemist's 10th instrumental release.
+Rapper's Best Friend 3 is the seventh instrumental compilation album by American hip hop producer and recording artist the Alchemist.
+It is third installment in the Alchemist's instrumental series Rapper's Best Friend.
 The other two albums in the series, Rapper's Best Friend and Rapper's Best Friend 2, were released in 2007 and 2012, respectively.

-The album contains selected beats produced by the Alchemist that were used as instrumentals for rap songs of artists like Evidence, Prodigy, Durag Dynasty, Schoolboy Q and more in the past few years.
+The compilation contains selected beats produced by the Alchemist that were used as instrumentals for rap songs of artists like Evidence, Prodigy, Durag Dynasty, Schoolboy Q and more in the past few years.
 All songs were produced by The Alchemist.

 Background

-On July 17, 2014, The Alchemist teased via Twitter that "Rapper's Best Friend Part Three is coming".
+On July 17, 2014, the Alchemist teased via Twitter that "Rapper's Best Friend Part Three is coming".
 No more details were reviled yet.

 Later, on September 16, Alchemist posted a video on his YouTube Channel, and posted it on his Twitter.
 It was a psychedelic visual promo for RBF3, directed by the acclaimed music video director Jason Goldwatch, with one of the tracks that will be on the album, "Shut The F*ck Up" (which was the beat for the song "STFU Pt.
 2" by rapper Sean Price).
 In the end of the video there was a release date announcement for the instrumental album (September 30, 2014), and the reveal of the cover artwork and the official track list.
 The cover artwork was created by Dom "Dom Dirtee" Rinaldi.
 Since the release of the video, though, the album was already available for Pre-Order on the iTunes Store.